June 29 – July 6, 2018

-Each of our legs has a detailed itinerary which will specify areas that have cellular and/or Internet service to help our clients plan ahead if they will need to check in with family or business while away.
+Each flotilla has a detailed itinerary which will specify areas that have cellular and/or Internet service to help our clients plan ahead if they will need to check in with family or business while away.

 The flotilla price includes the rental of the vessel, insurance, moorage fees, and the support of the lead vessel, Deception.
 The lead vessel has a USCG licensed captain, a marine technician, and a naturalist.
 Our crew will be there to catch your lines, assist with any maneuvering needs, communicate over VHF on wildlife sightings/important sites, and even collect your garbage & recycling at the end of each day!
 Fuel and provisions are at the expense of the client as well as transportation costs getting to and from the specific port of call in which your vessel is moored.

-Each leg has a detailed itinerary which will specify locations where provisioning opportunities will be available.
-We do recommend for those legs that originate in Washington or Alaska and cross into Canada shortly thereafter to wait and purchase their fruits and vegetables until they have crossed into Canada.
+The flotilla has a detailed itinerary which will specify locations where provisioning opportunities will be available.
+We do recommend for flotillas that originate in Washington and cross into Canada shortly thereafter to wait and purchase their fruits and vegetables until they have crossed into Canada.
 Certain restrictions apply and can change regarding these items.

 CANCELLATION FEES: (1) All cancellations must be received in writing.
 (2) Final payment is due 120 days prior to your departure date.
 If you must cancel your charter, the following terms shall apply: